How to Get Into USC: Admissions Data and Strategies

 - USC does not conduct admissions interviews of any kind so your best way to connect with an admissions officer on a personal level is via your Common App and supplemental essays/short answers.

 - USC does not weigh “demonstrated interest” in the admissions process.
-Therefore, you will not be judged on whether or not you made a campus visit (in non-pandemic times), contacted an admissions officer, etc. Still, if this school is your first choice, it is important to communicate that, particularly since no Early Decision option is available.
+Therefore, you will not be judged on whether or not you made a campus visit (in non-pandemic times), contacted an admissions officer, etc.

 - Make sure to dedicate sufficient time and effort to the supplemental essays required by USC.
 In the 2021-22 cycle they are as follows: